Mexican Revolution: Meeting of the winners, then civil war: 1914–1915

+Pancho Villa and Emiliano Zapata at the National Palace in Mexico City on December 6, 1914.
+Villa is seated in the presidential chair conversing with Zapata; Tomás Urbina, Otilio Montaño, and Rodolfo Fierro are also pictured.

 Rather than First Chief Carranza being named president of Mexico at the convention, General Eulalio Gutiérrez was chosen for a term of 20 days.
 The Convention declared Carranza in rebellion against it.
 Civil war resumed, this time between revolutionary armies that had fought in a united cause to oust Huerta in 1913–1914.
 During the Convention, Constitutionalist General Álvaro Obregón had attempted to be a moderating force and had been the one to convey the Convention's call for Carranza to resign.

 The lines were now drawn.
 When the Convention forces declared Carranza in rebellion against it, Obregón supported Carranza rather than Villa and Zapata.
 Villa and Zapata went into a loose alliance.
 Their forces moved separately on Mexico City, and took it when Carranza's forces evacuated it in December 1914 for Veracruz.
 The famous picture of Zapata and Villa in the National Palace, with Villa sitting in the presidential chair, is a classic image of the Revolution.
 Villa is reported to have said to Zapata that the presidential chair "is too big for us".

 In practice, the alliance between Villa and Zapata as the Army of the Convention did not function beyond this initial victory against the Constitutionalists.
 Villa and Zapata left the capital, with Zapata returning to his southern stronghold in Morelos, where he continued to engage in warfare under the Plan of Ayala.
 Lacking a firm center of power and leadership, the Convention government was plagued by instability.
 Villa was the real power emerging from the Convention, and he prepared to strengthen his position by winning a decisive victory against the Constitutionalist Army.